|

 in a high risk group for potential disaster:

-- the problem does not immediately compromise the host, but either
+of these numbers are upper limits, but still pretty scary! the problem does not immediately compromise the host, but either

 could cause serious damage to the host (for instance, the